bozotics/bozotics.github.io/_posts/2020-11-25-perspective-draft.md

 I sunk into my chair and stared intensely, yet nowhere specific, at the torrential downpour.
 Rain, a formless entity capable of both giving life and causing destruction, yet each individual raindrop remains none the wiser.

-*Rain: A symbol of renewal, permeating the atmosphere.*
+<p style="font-style:italic;margin-bottom:0;">Rain: A symbol of renewal, permeating the atmosphere.</p>

 *[November: A month of rebirth and reinvention.](https://bozo.infocommsociety.com/blog/a-november-consolidation/#a-few-thoughts)*

 The consistent ‘tip-tap’ of the raindrops on my windows produced a steady rhythm, like a metronome in the background, guiding my thoughts in a certain direction, yet nowhere specific.
 In that moment, despite the chaos, everything felt oddly tranquil.
-The all too familiar mind clutter melted away, leaving behind an unforeseen clarity of thought, and for the first time in a long time, I simply sat there and started… *thinking*.
+The all too familiar mind clutter melted away, leaving behind an unforeseen clarity of thought, and for the first time in a long time, I just sat there and started… *thinking*.

 ## Introspective thoughts